pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 A VNFFG once created is instantiated as multiple sub-components.
 These components include the VNFFG itself, which relies on a Network Forwarding Path (NFP).
 The NFP is then composed of a Service Function Chain (SFC) and a Classifier.
-The main command to view a VNFFG is 'apmec vnffg-show, however there are several commands available in order to view the sub-components for a rendered VNFFG:
+The main command to view a VNFFG is 'apmec NANY-show, however there are several commands available in order to view the sub-components for a rendered VNFFG: